The great city yawns and gasps in its death-throes. Stone cracks, and screams rise to heaven on wings of smoke with feathers of ash.

 Surprise keeps me present, entranced by the mayhem and the beautiful swing of weaponry, and when the world of Umbra meets Earth like colliding stars, I recognize the quick and confident step of the one who walks between.

-The People of the Darkness do not come in the day, not anymore, but night is their territory, and one of them appreciates the way he’s been called.
 With a crack like thunder, he steps through.
-Umbra leaks power, and the human world can barely hold his: magic stretches the edges of this statue-littered garden like an overfilled wineskin.
-His form is small—barely larger than my sweaty assailants—yet men and objects catapult away with his every step as though struck by invisible hands.
+The world of Umbra leaks power, and the human world can barely hold his: magic stretches the edges of this statue-littered garden like an overfilled wineskin.
+His form is small—barely larger than my sweaty assailants—yet men and objects catapult away with his every step as though struck by invisible fists.

 Yes, I know his step.
 I know his smile, bright against dark and feather-like skin.
 I know his eyes, dancing with a wicked mischief that once made no small mess of both our reputations.
-What an evening this has become!
-“Cadmin!”
-I step into the space between our worlds and reform to meet him with open arms.
+“Cadmin?”
+I reform to meet him with open arms.
 And he—Prince of Ravens, son of the Raven King, heir-in-training to the ancient and powerful ruler of the People of Darkness—embraces me with a laugh.

-“Take him!” the human emperor commands, but we have greater things to discuss.
+“Take him!” the human emperor commands, but we have greater things to discuss, and our combined power prevents anyone from interrupting our conversation.

 “You seem fine!
-This purple suits you well.”
+This purple suits you well,” Cadnin says, inspecting my garment.

-“Only in the absence of Kemet’s perfect blue.”
+Oh, such memories!
+“Only in the absence of Kemet’s perfect blue—which I admit I might have overworn.”

-“You have always been vain.”
+“Overworn?
+That is all you wore, you vain poppy.”
 Cadmin laughs again and conjures a small ivory stick with the head of a jackal.
-“I’ve meant to return this… had you not hidden yourself under a rock.”
+“I’ve meant to return this much sooner, had you not hidden yourself under a rock.”

 “I noticed.”
 Cadmin tucks the jackal piece into my toga.
 “There.
 My weighty debt is paid.”

-My unpracticed smile aches, aches, yet stretches so wide.
-“You are absurd.”
+My unpracticed smile aches, yet stretches so wide.
+“You are still absurd, I see.”

 “I did take his offering,” apologizes my one-time hounds-and-jackals partner.
 “Pardon me a moment.”